Swindon Robins

 The Swindon Robins are a motorcycle speedway team from England, established in 1949 that have competed primarily in the top division of speedway league competition in the United Kingdom.
 They are five times league champions of the United Kingdom.

-The club have raced at the Abbey Stadium since their inception but since 2020 have been unable to race at the stadium.
+The club competed at the Abbey Stadium from inception until the end of the speedway season on 17 October 2019.
+The club have not competed since due to the uncertainty surrounding the future of their stadium.
+In March 2025, it was announced that the Abbey Stadium would be demolished for a housing development, with its owners suggesting a new stadium could be constructed near Royal Wootton Bassett.

 History

 Origins and 1940s

 The formation of the club followed the sport's prehistory in the town at the now-demolished Gorse Hill Aerodrome, where dirt track racing had taken place since 1928.

 The birth of the Robins was a product of the partnership of Bristol speedway manager Reg Witcomb and businessman Bert Hearse.
 Under their direction, a 410 yd cinder track was built.

 The first meeting, a non-league home challenge match, took place on 23 July 1949 against future rivals Oxford Cheetahs, and an official attendance figure of 8,000 was given, although employees of the club believe that 10,000 would be closer to the truth.
 The Robins lost their debut meeting 39–45 in a meeting that saw Ginger Nicholls top score for the home side with 11 points on his wedding day.
 In the process he won the first-ever race, was beaten by an opponent only once, and set the first-ever track record at 82.8 seconds.

 The team then joined the 1949 Speedway National League Division Three late in the season, when Reg Witcomb applied to the Speedway Control Board to take over the remaining fixtures of Hull Angels, who had withdrawn from the league.
 Swindon finished in 11th place.